brettmarl/wct-status/README.md

 # WEST COAST FOG - July 17
 A common weather patten in late July and August is fog in the evening and morning and then sunshine in the afternoon.
 Use caution on wet boardwalks and beaches.

-# DARLING RIVER WASP NEST
+# DARLING RIVER WASP NEST - July 19
 Multiple hikers have reported being stung by wasps near the waterfall at the Darling River.
 A nest is possibly located in a pile of old driftwood upstream near the waterfall.
 Use caution.